Zhang Yang (warlord): As a warlord

-With He Jin's death and the rise of Dong Zhuo plunging the land into civil war, Zhang Yang attempted to seize Shangdang Commandery for himself, but was unable to do so so plundered the surrounding counties with his army growing into the several thousands.
-When Yuan Shao led his forces to Henei for the camapign against Dong Zhuo, Zhang Yang and the Xiongnu Shanyu claimant Yufuluo joined him, camping at the Zhang river, though there were doubts about their loyalty with Han Fu officer Zhao Fu using that distrust and failure to use them has part of his urging Han Fu to hold on against Yuan Shao.
+With He Jin's death and the rise of Dong Zhuo plunging the land into civil war, Zhang Yang attempted to seize Shangdang Commandery for himself but failed, so he plundered the surrounding counties with his army growing into the several thousands.
+When Yuan Shao led his forces to Henei for the campaign against Dong Zhuo, Zhang Yang and the Xiongnu Shanyu claimant Yufuluo joined him, camping at the Zhang river, though there were doubts about their loyalty with Yuan Shao, Han Fu’s officer Zhao Fu using that distrust and failure to use them has part of his urging Han Fu to hold on against Yuan Shao.

 In 191 Yufuluo revolted and sought Zhang Yang's support; Zhang Yang's refusal resulted in his kidnapping and his forces absorbed in Yufuluo's.
 Yuan Shao dispatched Qu Yi after them and to the south of Ye they were defeated.
-Yufuluo and Zhang Yang went to Liyang where they defeated General on the Liao Geng Zhi and established a base at the important salient.
+Yufuluo and Zhang Yang went to Liyang (黎阳) where they defeated General on the Liao Geng Zhi and established a base at the important salient.
 Dong Zhuo appointed Zhang Yang as the Administrator of Henei Commandery and General Who Establishes Righteousness with Zhang Yang soon escaping from Yufuluo's grasp and establishing himself at Yewang, north-east across the Yellow River.

-In 192, Zhang Yang took in his friend and Dong Zhuo's assassin Lü Bu, who was wanted by Dong Zhuo's successor Li Jue.
+In 192, Zhang Yang harbored friend and Dong Zhuo's assassin Lü Bu, who was wanted by Dong Zhuo's successor Li Jue.
 Lü Bu left for Yuan Shao, putting further distance from Li Jue and the rewards offered, not long after, only to return in 193.
-With Li Jue still pressing for his death, Lü Bu suggested it would be wrong for Zhang Yang to kill a fellow man of Bing but Zhang Yang could get reward by seeming to offer Lü Bu to Li Jue.
+With Li Jue still pressing for his death, Lü Bu suggested it would be wrong for Zhang Yang to kill a fellow man of Bing Province, but Zhang Yang could get reward by seeming to offer Lü Bu to Li Jue.
 Zhang Yang feigned to betray Lü Bu in public but remained friendly and secretly protected him.
 Nevertheless, Lü Bu's position of refuge was uncertain so he left for Zhang Miao not long after.